 There are lots of advantages to ghost kitchens.
 They can make the most of a smaller space because they don't need room for dining.
 That means they have less investment to make.
 Of course, these restaurants are still beholden to the same food-preparation standards and regulations, but they only have to focus on food.
 Then, like any other restaurant, they can partner with DoorDash and Uber Eats to provide delivery service for them.

 Consumers, especially those in larger towns and big cities, now have access to a wealth of food establishments.
 Grubhub will deliver McDonald's to their door, but they'll also deliver Chinese, steakhouse chops, Jamaican, or any other type of cuisine from participating members.
-Whether you operate a brick-and-mortar pasta shop or a virtual restaurant that specializes in Moroccan Tandoori dishes, you can sign on with a platform like DoorDash.
+Whether you operate a brick-and-mortar pasta shop or a ghost kitchen that specializes in Moroccan Tandoori dishes, you can sign on with a platform like DoorDash.

 As many people know, it's not just restaurants and ghost kitchens getting in on the food delivery craze.
 People are ordering groceries and alcohol to be delivered to their doors.
 Some companies deliver meal ingredients that arrive uncooked; people simply order these dinner ingredients and prepare them when they arrive.
 According to some statistics, the average person has apps for two food delivery services that they use three times per month.
 In another report, 60% of U.S. consumers said they order at least once per week.
 In addition, this same report stated that 60% of restaurants say they owe a rise in incremental sales to delivery service.